thanhquy1105/bank-app-backend/README.md

 ## To run this simple bank project
 There are 3 ways written in Makefile to run the project

-- RUN SIMPLE_BANK USING POSTGRES CONTAINER AND REDIS CONTAINER AND ```make server``` TO START SERVER
+- Run SimpleBank using POSTGRES CONTAINER && REDIS CONTAINER && ```make server``` to start server
-- RUN SIMPLE_BANK USING DOCKER NETWORK TO CONNECT 3 STAND-ALONE CONTAINERS (postgres container + redis container + app container + network)
+- Run SimpleBank using DOCKER NETWORK to connect 3 STAND-ALONE CONTAINERS (postgres container + redis container + app container)
-- RUN SIMPLE_BANK USING DOCKER COMPOSE UP
+- Run SimpleBank using DOCKER COMPOSE UP